Modified representations for the close evaluation problem: Numerical examples

+which consists in choosing $f(x^\ast) = u_{\text{exact}}(x^\ast)$, for any $x^\ast \in \partial D$. { All simulations are done outside of an ellipsoid parameterized by $y(s,t) = (2 \cos(t) \sin (s), \sin(t) \sin (s), 2\cos (s))$, $(s,t) \in [0, \pi] \times [-\pi, \pi]$, and using the three-step method with various $N$.
+This is in order to investigate the technique in the context of limited resolution, namely the coefficients' decay of the density spherical harmonic expansion doesn't reach machine precision.
+We consider $k = 5$ and the following representations: \begin{itemize} \item \textbf{V0:} standard representation \eqref{eq:DLP-SLP_helm}; \item \textbf{V1:} modified representation \eqref{eq:modified_DLP-SLP_helm}. \end{itemize}

-We solved \eqref{eq:BIE_helm} using Galerkin method and the product Gaussian quadrature rule (see Appendix \ref{sec:appdx3D} for details).
+} We solved \eqref{eq:BIE_helm} using Galerkin method and the product Gaussian quadrature rule (see Appendix \ref{sec:appdx3D} for details).
 The accuracy of both methods is limited by the accuracy of the resolution for $\mu$.
-Results in Figure-\ref{img:helmholtz3D_1} show that, given $\mu$ resolved, standard representation incurs bigger errors at close evaluation points, while the modified representation provides much better results overall.
+This limitation can be checked for instance by looking at the density spherical harmonics coefficients' decay: for {$k=5$, the resolution will be capped around $10^{-2}$ for $N = 16$, $10^{-4}$ for $N = 24$, and $10^{-7}$ for $N = 32$}.
+Results in Figure \ref{img:helmholtz3D_1} show that given $\mu$ resolved, standard representation incurs bigger errors at close evaluation points while the modified representation provides better results overall.
+Here, the resolution of the boundary integral equation was fairly limited.
+Figure~\ref{img:helm3D_2_ellipsoid} represents log plots of the maximum error with respect to $N \in \llbracket 8, 32\rrbracket$ (the method uses $2N \times N$ quadrature points) and {for various distances $\ell$} from the boundary {from point A}.
+While the three-step method has been designed to treat nearly-singular integrals and provided satisfactory results for Laplace's problems, the method here requires more quadrature points to achieve accuracy due to the wavenumber (see Section \ref{ssec:freq} for more details). {The standard representation V0 suffers from both the close evaluation problem and the poor density resolution.
+The modified representation {V1} allows to gain accuracy even with limited resolution (without significant additional computational time as indicated in Table \ref{tab:CPU_3D_helm}).} {